Numbers Chapter 5 Summary

 Discussion Questions for Numbers, Chapter 5

-2. In the command given in verses 1-3, is there any mention of sinful behavior by the person that should be put out of the camp?
-Why do you think that people who were “leprous or has a discharge” (v.2, ESV) or were in close contact with the dead would be separated from the camp for a time?
-What kind of situations in life today are there that wisdom dictates that a person should not participate in some ministry for a time?
-What role do you think that the medical field ought to be involved in a believer’s life?
+2. In the command given in verses 1-3, is there any mention of sinful behavior by the person who should be put out of the camp?
+Why do you think that people who were “leprous or had a discharge” (v.
+2, ESV) or were in close contact with the dead would be separated from the camp for a time?
+What kind of situations in life today are there that wisdom dictates a person should not participate in some ministry for a time?
+What role do you think the medical field ought to play in a believer’s life?

 3. Why did the Lord specify “both male and female” (v.
-3, ESV) for unclean status & “man or woman” (v.
+3, ESV) for unclean status and “man or woman” (v.
 6, ESV) concerning sin?
-While there are different roles for men and women described in this chapter and other parts of scripture, is there any differentiation given between men and women when it concerns a relationship with God?
-How can believers best communicate the equity of the gospel to unbelievers who may think scripture or Christianity is misogynistic?
+While there are different roles for men and women described in this chapter and other parts of Scripture, is there any differentiation given between men and women when it concerns a relationship with God?
+How can believers best communicate the equity of the Gospel to unbelievers who may think Scripture or Christianity is misogynistic?

 6. As established here in vv.
-6-8 and by Jesus in Matthew 5:23-24, why is it commanded to confess your sin & reconcile with the one you have wronged before you confess your sin & reconcile with God?
+6-8 and by Jesus in Matthew 5:23-24, why is it commanded to confess your sin and reconcile with the one you have wronged before you confess your sin and reconcile with God?
 What are the advantages of this order of operations?

-8. Why is the Lord so concerned over sexual sin to the point of commanding a test be given in a very specific situation regarding suspected sexual sin?
+8. Why is the Lord so concerned about sexual sin to the point of commanding a test to be given in a very specific situation regarding suspected sexual sin?
 What kind of damage can sexual sin bring about in a person’s life?
 How can sexual sin hurt others who were not involved in the sin itself?
-What are some ways we can guard our mind, body, and heart from sexual sin and the damage it can bring?
+What are some ways we can guard our minds, bodies, and hearts from sexual sin and the damage it can bring?

 9. What cultural conditions during the times of Numbers made this test for a jealous husband necessary for God’s people?
 How might hidden infidelity, specifically by a wife, affect a family in that time?
 How may this be a way of special grace to each and every woman in the camp who would have a potentially jealous husband?
 What are some ways families in the church today can avoid potential sexual infidelity and help in reconciliation when it occurs?

-10. Does verse 31 provide a double standard that frees men of the consequences of sexual sin?
-Does this passage contradict the sexual sin laws in Leviticus 20:10-21 that punishes man, woman, & beast?
+10. Does verse 31 provide a double standard that frees men from the consequences of sexual sin?
+Does this passage contradict the sexual sin laws in Leviticus 20:10-21 that punish man, woman, and beast?
 What are some practices believers can apply to rightly understand the context of a scriptural passage?

 Key Words/Phrase